-A randomized, multicenter, open-label trial (DUOTM; NCT02004522) compared COPIKTRA versus of atumumab in 319 adult patients with CLL (N = 312) or SLL (N = 7) after at least one prior therapy.
-The study randomized patients with a 1:1 ratio to receive either COPIKTRA 25mg BID until disease progression or unacceptable toxicity, or of atumumab for 7 cycles.
+The randomized, multicenter, open-label, Phase 3 DUO study, compared COPIKTRA versus of atumumab in 319 adult patients with CLL (n=312) or SLL (n=7) after at least one prior therapy.
+The study randomized patients with a 1:1 ratio to receive either COPIKTRA 25mg twice daily until disease progression or unacceptable toxicity, or of atumumab, an approved standard of care treatment for use in CLL/SLL, for 7 cycles.